nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: Remove a person**
+**Use case: Edit a person's details**

 **MSS**

-1. User requests to list persons
+1. User requests to list persons.
-2. AddressBook shows a list of persons
+2. VBook shows a list of persons.
-3. User requests to remove a specific person in the list
+3. User requests to edit a specific person's details in the list.
-4. AddressBook removes the person
+4. VBook edits the person's details.

     Use case ends.